 High-Paying Government Jobs After B.Com.
 You Should Know About

-B.Com degree and are not sure what comes next?
-If you would like a steady job with reasonable benefits, job security, and a reasonable work-life balance, then you may consider government jobs!
-Every year, thousands of
+Have you completed your B.Com degree and are not sure what comes next?
+If you would like a steady job with reasonable benefits, job security, and a reasonable work-life balance, then you may consider the best government jobs in India.
+Every year, thousands of candidates apply for B.Com government jobs through competitive exams and for good reason.
+These roles provide job security, work-life balance, and respectable salaries.
+From banking and railways to income tax and auditing departments, there are numerous government jobs for B.Com graduates across India.

 Why Choose a Government Job After B.Com?

-Bachelor of Commerce graduate assessing your choices, government jobs provide a highly attractive package.
-This is the reason
+If you are a Bachelor of Commerce graduate assessing your choices, government jobs provide a highly attractive package.
+This is why commerce students prefer them.

-Most government jobs do not have long hours with the stress level that some corporate jobs do.
+• Work-Life Balance: Most government jobs do not have long hours with the stress level that some corporate jobs do.
 In addition, most of the government job roles have structured hours, reasonable vacation time, and time outside of work to relax.

-Government jobs provide a few perks as well.
+• Attractive Perks & Allowances: Government jobs provide a few perks as well.
 You can get a house rent allowance (HRA), medical and dental allowances, pensions, and travel allowances.

 Top Government Exams You Can Take After B.Com

-1. SSC CGL (Staff Selection Commission – Combined Graduate Level)
+1. SSC CGL (Staff Selection Commission -Combined Graduate Level)

 This is the most popular exam for candidates who have studied commerce.
 The exam will offer jobs such as Income Tax Officer, Auditor and Assistant Section Officer across the different ministries and related departments.
+Your basic pay will be around INR 35,000 to 80,000 per month; apart from that, DRA and additional allowances will be separate.
+This is one of the best government jobs for commerce students.

 2. UPSC Civil Services Exam